Cervator/KubicArk/README.md

 ## Instructions

-Apply the resources to a target Kubernetes cluster with some attention paid to order (config maps and storage before the deployment)
+Apply the resources to a target Kubernetes cluster with some attention paid to order (config maps and storage before the deployment).
+Consider using the `apply-all.sh` script to do it all in one go.

 * `kubectl apply -f ark-pvc.yaml`
 * `kubectl apply -f ark-pvc-shared.yaml`